Basil Kirchin

-Basil Kirchin (8 August 1927 – 18 June 2005) was an English drummer and composer.
+Basil Kirchin (born Basil Philip Kirchinsky; 20 August 1927 – 18 June 2005) was an English drummer and composer.
 His career spanned from playing drums in his father's big band at the age of 13, through scoring films, to electronic music featuring tape manipulation of the sounds of birds, animals, insects and children.

 Early life

-He was born Basil Philip Kirchinsky, son of Lilian Kay Kirchin (Walters) and the bandleader Ivor Kirchin (Isaac Kirchinsky) in Blackpool, Lancashire England.
-He debuted at age 13, playing drums with his father's Big Band orchestra at the Paramount, Tottenham Court Road in London.
-This was all in the 1940s during World War II, and during the Blitz he would play for eight hours every day and make his bed in the Warren Street Underground station while bombs exploded above him.
+He was born Basil Philip Kirchinsky, son of Lilian Kay Kirchin (Walters) and the bandleader Ivor Kirchin (Isaac Kirchinsky) in Blackpool, Lancashire, England.
+He debuted at the age of 13, playing drums with his father's big band orchestra at the Paramount, Tottenham Court Road in London.
+This was in the 1940s, during World War II; in the Blitz, Basil would play for eight hours every day and make his bed in the Warren Street Underground station while bombs exploded above him.
 After the war he left his father's band to play with the bands of Harry Roy, Teddy Foster, Jack Nathan and Ted Heath, but he returned to work with his father again in 1951.
 The Kirchin Band's early recordings for Parlophone were produced by George Martin.
-The Kirchin Band travelled with their own PA, which meant Basil was able to record the band's live performances live off the soundboard.
-By 1957, the rise of Skiffle and Rock and Roll had brought an end to the Big Band era and Kirchin decided it was time to move on "because you're a prisoner of rhythm.
+The band travelled with their own PA, which meant Basil was able to record the band's live performances live off the soundboard.
+By 1957, the rise of skiffle and rock and roll had brought an end to the big band era, and Kirchin decided it was time to move on "because you're a prisoner of rhythm.
 And I was fed up playing other people's music".

 Evolution

-Kirchin traveled to India in search of spiritual fulfillment around 1957 and spent five months in the Ramakrishna Temple close to the Ganges river, years before it was popular for musicians to do so, and he set out to learn about the world and see if his unique perspective and curiosity for life and the world were "more than just the ramblings of a pot-head".
-He then moved to Sydney in October 1959 with his wife Theresa but as his possessions were being unloaded from the ship a strap broke and everything, including his recordings of the Kirchin band, was lost beneath the sea.
+Kirchin traveled to India in search of spiritual fulfillment around 1957, and spent five months in the Ramakrishna Temple, close to the Ganges river, years before it was popular for musicians to do so, and he set out to learn about the world and see if his unique perspective and curiosity for life and the world were "more than just the ramblings of a pot-head".
+He then moved to Sydney in October 1959 with his wife Theresa, but as his possessions were being unloaded from the ship, a strap broke, and everything, including his recordings of the Kirchin band, were lost beneath the sea.
 This loss would trouble him for the rest of his life.